ricky-santos/apollo-electronics-trend-analysis/README.md

 ## High-Level Insights

 * After the startup period in 2019 sales began to steadily increase.
-However, 2020 saw a major boost in sales that March coinciding with the beginnig of the Covid-19 pandemic lockdowns.
+However, 2020 saw a major boost in sales in March coinciding with the beginnig of the Covid-19 pandemic lockdowns.
 Sales peaked in Q4 2020 at $3 million and have seen overall declines in 2021 and 2022.
-* While Apollo has not been able to maintain sales as we returned to normalcy, other factors might explain the company's inability to maintatin growth.
 * add 1 more (products)
 * add 1 more (seasonality)
 * add 1 more (loyalty or refunds)